rafaelurben/python-mystrom/README.md

 1. Fork the repository
 2. Clone your forked repository
 3. `python -m pip install -e .[dev]` to install the package in editable mode with development dependencies
+4. Install mypy types: `python -m mypy --install-types --non-interactive .`
-4. Make your changes
+5. Make your changes
-5. Format & check your code:
+6. Format & check your code:
-    - Format your code with `black .`
+    - Format your code with `python -m black .`
-    - Check typing with `mypy --strict .`
+    - Check typing with `python -m mypy --strict .`
-6. Push your changes to your forked repository
+7. Push your changes to your forked repository
-7. Open a pull request
+8. Open a pull request